Integralist/Sainsbury-Scraper/README.md

 > Note:
 >
 > I use a multitude of filters such as `h1`, `.pricePerUnit` and `productText`.
 The last selector isn't very flexible though.
 I would've used a selector such as `nth-child` but it made the code harder to reason about and so I opted against it.
->
-> Also, if the order of the page changes, then a more robust solution would be to inspect the text at each `productDataItemHeader` element and if a match is made we know we can extract the content that follows it